4W4I5/Semester-4-Notes/CNET/CNET 22 Mar, 2023.md

 	- flags = SYN, ACK, RESET, PUSH, URGENT, FIN
 	- app data, can be variable length
 	- urgent data pointer

+### TCP Sequence Numbers
+- Bytestream
+- packet is divided into segments based on MSS, div total size by MSS

+### TCP Acknowledgement Numbers
+- indicates which byte in the stream is expected next and thus which bytes have been received